-- If your puppy is scared in a busy environment, he won’t be able to pay attention to you.
+- If your pup is scared in a busy environment, he won’t be able to pay attention to you.
 It might seem like he’s being stubborn.
 Chances are he’s just overwhelmed.

 Let your dog make his own decisions when possible

-Management and structure are important when raising a puppy.
+Management and structure are important when raising a dog.
 Thoughtful daily routines are your friend.